-Seventy-three percent (73%) of master's students and seventy-three percent (73%) of doctoral students receive federal, state, or institutional financial aid.
+Seventy-six percent (76%) of master's students and over sixty-nine percent (69.4%) of doctoral students receive federal, state, or institutional financial aid.
 Students who may qualify for state and federal financial assistance programs can request specific information by contacting the Office of Financial Aid at 214.333.5363.